Hawaii colleges get $31 million in relief funds, cash grants to students

-The federal government released $31 million in emergency relief funds today to colleges and universities in Hawaii, with at least half earmarked for cash grants to help students with critical needs.
+The federal government released more than $31 million in emergency relief funds today to colleges and universities in Hawaii, with at least half earmarked for cash grants to help students with critical needs.

 Students may use the money for course materials and technology, food, housing, health care and child care.
 The funds are targeted to help students and colleges cover expenses related to disruption of campus operations due to the COVID-19 pandemic.